Migrating WordPress Playground Documentation to WordPress.org

 Trying the driver

 ⭐️ Please share your feedback and real-world test results via GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ issues or as comments on this post.
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ issues or as comments on this post.

 Running WordPress on SQLite